-Alternatively, TI provides a utility for formatting the SD Card so as to be bootable, TI_SDCard_boot_utility_v1_0.exe.
-This can be used to format and copy the MLO (XLDRSD.nb0 renamed per the Texas Instruments internal ROM boot code convention), EBOOTSD.nb0 and, optionally NK.bin.
+The SD card must be formatted so as to be bootable.
+The tool in the AM3517 platform directory, TI_SDCard_boot_utility_v1_0.exe, can be used to format and copy the MLO (XLDRSD.nb0 renamed per the Texas Instruments internal ROM boot code convention), EBOOTSD.nb0 and, optionally NK.bin.